farship/PIC16_DevBoard/README.md

-These are based on the university one, and I don't actually know if it works.
+This is based on the university one, and I don't actually know if it works.

 They used PIC16F84A for this devlopment board. https://ww1.microchip.com/downloads/en/devicedoc/35007b.pdf